symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Let’s get into some code
 ************************

-Are you curious to see what happened in the genesis block?
+What happened in the genesis block?
+Run the following code to get the first created block header.

 .. example-code::